-You’ll come away with both Audio editing skills in Audacity and music and sound effects matching skills, and some video editing skills as well!
-We’ll offer advanced skill classes later in May and June.
+You’ll come away with both Audio editing skills in Audacity and music and sound effects matching skills.

 What You’ll Need:

-Bring a laptop if you can, but everyone who attends will have a chance to create a commercial regardless.
+Bring a laptop.
 If you want to use your own voice over audio, make sure you can access it from that laptop.
 We’ll provide everything you need otherwise.

 You’ll need copyright access to music and sound effects to have license to put audio on your computer, so choose an AudioBlocks subscription length at the bottom of this page.
 ALL the audio you use during class is YOURS to keep forever, with complete, unlimited copyright for ALL uses by you, the copyright owner.